Federal judge rules Pence must testify before grand jury about any illegal acts by Trump

 But Boasberg found the speech or debate clause in part protects Pence from providing testimony, specifically on congressional matters related to the events of Jan.
 6, 2021, though he must testify about any illegal acts by Trump.

 The scope of potential questioning of Pence by federal prosecutors before the grand jury remains unclear.
 Boasberg's ruling remains under seal.
-Pence's spokesman declined to comment.
+Pence's spokesman declined to comment, as did the Justice Department.

 Pence could appeal the decision — he and his lawyers are deciding their next steps.
 The former vice president has vowed to take his legal fight over the subpoena, which he has called "unprecedented" and "unconstitutional," to the Supreme Court.
 NBC News first reported the ruling.